DataDog/hiring-engineers/ANSWERS.md

 ```

 ### Conclusion
-~~This is actually not a conclusion, but rather an easter egg.
+This is actually not a conclusion, but rather an easter egg.
 The first person to contact me via email will receive a can of a typical Dutch treat called stroopwafels.
-I am curious how many people actually read this :)~~ The stroopwafels have now been claimed, better luck next time!
+I am curious how many people actually read this :)

 ### Custom Agent Check